DE / EN

 QUT Business School, Brisbane, Australia

-In the summer of 2024, the Challenges will take place between Mid-June and beginning of July:
+In the summer of 2025, the Challenges will take place between Mid-June and beginning of July.

-Please plan one additional day each for arrival and departure.
+If necessary, please plan one additional day each for arrival and departure.

-Course offer in the Summer of 2024
+Course offer in the Summer of 2025

 Your Application for the Challenge

-As an enrolled MMM student, you have the following options to apply for participation in 2024:
+As an enrolled MMM student, you have the following options to apply for participation in 2025:

-• The Module in Mannheim – will be offered again in 2025!
+• The Module in Mannheim MAN 669

 Please send the following documents via email to Janna Ried: